-- ✓ You are permitted 1 absence without losing points from your grade.
-You must notify the professor via email regarding the nature of this absence. - ✓ Each additional absence (beyond the first) will result in a 10-point deduction from your total grade for each class session missed. - Exceptions that will not result in point deductions: Documented death of an immediate family member, documented severe personal illness or life-threatening emergency, OR documented court appearance.
+- ✓ You are permitted 2 absences without losing points from your grade.
+These first 2 absences do not require documentation, but you must notify the professor via email. - ✓ Each additional absence (beyond the first 2) will result in a 5-point deduction from your total grade for each class session missed. - Exceptions that will not result in point deductions: Documented death of an immediate family member, documented severe personal illness or life-threatening emergency, OR documented court appearance.
 Valid documentation (in original hard copy form) must be provided immediately upon return to class following absences due to the extenuating circumstances described above.
 If no documentation is provided, exceptions cannot be made. - ✓ You are still responsible for the work/content that you miss during any absence.
 You must complete readings and check with your peers for notes, instructions, updates, and information.